git/git.github.io/rev_news/drafts/edition-87.md

   What do you mean by workflow?

-  (_Editor's note: Here, Carlo jokes about his workflow which according to him "is a nightmare that is stitched together with masking tape"_)
+  (_Editor's note: Here, Carlo jokes about his workflow which according to him "is a nightmare that is stitched together with masking tape"._)

 * What is your advice for people who want to start Git development?
   Where and how should they start?